The Uniform Bar Exam Makes Score Portability a Reality in Some States

-To transfer a score, an applicant contacts the testing jurisdiction to request score transfer to the destination jurisdiction(s).
-If the applicant’s test score meets the destination jurisdiction’s minimum – and isn’t too old; most states have limits — the applicant can be admitted without testing again.
+To transfer a score, an applicant contacts the testing jurisdiction to request a score transfer to the destination jurisdiction(s).
+If the applicant’s test score meets the destination jurisdiction’s minimum score — and isn’t too old — the applicant can be admitted without testing again.
 Moral character and fitness review, the Multistate Professional Responsibility Exam (MPRE), and other requirements still apply.

 Score portability also makes the UBE states attractive to forward-thinking law grads.
 States like New York, Massachusetts, Maryland, and Colorado want to compete for the best lawyers nationally and make it easier for firms to open offices and serve national and multinational clients from their states.
 Score portability makes a state more globally attractive to industry, technology, and wealth.
 That was reportedly, one of the most important reasons Texas just announced it will join the UBE tidal wave; to stay competitive and get score portability.

-But bar exam score portability for Californians is still a distant dream.
+While growing in accpetance around the country, bar exam score portability for Californians is still a distant dream.
 California runs its own, very similar bar exam and does not accept test scores from other jurisdictions.
-Along with California, Florida, Georgia, Michigan and Pennsylvania are the other big-state UBE hold-outs.
+Along with California, Florida, Georgia, Michigan and Pennsylvania are the other big-state Uniform Bar Exam hold-outs.
 Most of these states still have a unified bar, where everyone is required to join and the bar largely or wholly controls admission to practice.

 California did, recently, separate its regulatory and trade association functions.
 The new California Lawyers Association has no role in deciding what’s on the bar exam, how it is scored, or who gets admitted.
 That’s up to the Committee of Bar Examiners, the new State Bar regulatory agency, and the California Supreme Court.

-Should California join the UBE movement?
 Opinions differ, of course.
-It is already home to many of the tech and industrial firms that drive the new economy, so competitiveness may not be a concern.
+California is already home to many of the tech and industrial firms that drive the new economy, so competitiveness may not be a concern.
 California has also always maintained a sense of its “exceptionalism” about the bar exam, as the inventor of Performance Testing and the three-day bar exam, among other things.

 But barriers to entry to the legal profession have costs.
 California firms are starting to feel the pinch of not always attracting the best and brightest graduates from the best law schools, especially impacting graduate diversity.
 Because many smart graduates are unwilling to risk failing an exam that flunks more exam takers than any other state — now the majority fail, exam after exam, in California.
 Recently 170 corporate counsels threatened to withhold their business from law firms that cannot demonstrate diversity among their attorneys.
 And, recently-released data shows the California bar exam’s high passing standard (often referred to as the “cut score”) disproportionately impacts applicants of color, either excluding them from practice altogether in California or causing them to repeat the exam one or more times.
 If California changes, it will only be because law firms and applicants succeed in raising the issue to ultimate decision-maker on the cut score — the California Supreme Court.

-A very useful NCBE presentation on the UBE containing, among other things, required minimum UBE scores for all UBE jurisdictions, the maximum age of score each jurisdiction will accept, and a map of those jurisdictions which also have a local law component or requirement, can be found at: http://www.ncbex.org/pdfviewer/?file=%2Fdmsdocument%2F209
+A very useful NCBE presentation on the Uniform Bar Exam containing, among other things, required minimum UBE scores for all UBE jurisdictions, the maximum age of score each jurisdiction will accept, and a map of those jurisdictions which also have a local law component or requirement, can be found at: http://www.ncbex.org/pdfviewer/?file=%2Fdmsdocument%2F209

 Gregory J. Brandes is a law professor and Dean of St. Francis School of Law.
 He is an expert on legal education and admission to the bar and is admitted to the bars of the United States Supreme Court, Colorado, and Illinois.